 In 2002, he was recalled to active duty and assigned as senior medical officer for the Branch Medical Clinic at Marine Corps Air Station Yuma, Arizona.
 In 2006, he was recalled with 1st Battalion 14th Marines, deploying to Anbar Province in Iraq as the Surgeon for Task Force Military Police, a major subordinate command of the 1st Marine Expeditionary Force.
 In March 2013, he was brought to active duty as the Force Surgeon for Marine Forces Reserve in New Orleans, and upon promotion in October 2013, was recalled again for a year as the medical officer of the Marine Corps.
 Upon demobilization, he resumed his role as deputy medical officer of the Marine Corps for Reserves and as deputy chief of the Navy Medical Corps for Reserves.

-Pecha graduated in 2004 "with distinction" from the Naval War College distance education program.
+Pecha graduated in 2004 with distinction from the Naval War College distance education program.
 He earned the Fleet Marine Force Officer Warfare Qualification in 2006.
 In 2010, he completed Phase II of Joint Professional Military Education at the Joint Forces Staff College in Norfolk.

 His personal decorations include the Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (two awards), Navy Unit Commendation Medal, Meritorious Unit Citation, and various campaign and service medals.

-In his civilian practice, Pecha works as a physician at a California State Hospital for persons with intellectual disabilities.
+In civilian practice, Pecha works as a physician at a California State Hospital for persons with intellectual disabilities.
 He has been certified and recertified by the American Board of Internal Medicine since 1991, and was elected to fellowship in the American College of Physicians in 1998.